 Successful candidates will be required to submit a written report to the Secretary General not more than three months after return from the host unit.

-The Leibinger Award is restricted to Junior Trainee Undergraduate Students (JTUS) and Specialist Trainee Members of EACMFS (plus those who have successfully completed training as specialists within three years of the date of application) and are decided by the Endowment Committee ratiﬁed by the Executive Committee and reported to the Council.
+The Leibinger Award is restricted to Junior Trainee Undergraduate Student Members on a European training pathway and Specialist Trainee Members of EACMFS (plus those who have successfully completed training as specialists within three years of the date of application)* and are decided by the Endowment Committee ratiﬁed by the Executive Committee and reported to the Council.

 Signed approval by the host and visiting programme directors is mandatory and it is strongly recommended that prospective candidates seek advice and approval from the respective national bodies supervising the training programmes.